phpstan/phpstan-strict-rules/README.md

 * Statically declared methods are called statically.
 * Disallow `empty()` - it's a very loose comparison (see [manual](https://php.net/empty)), it's recommended to use more strict one.
 * Disallow variable variables (`$$foo`, `$this->$method()` etc.)
+* Disallow overwriting variables with foreach key and value variables
 * Always true `instanceof`, type-checking `is_*` functions and strict comparisons `===`/`!==`.
 These checks can be turned off by setting `checkAlwaysTrueInstanceof`/`checkAlwaysTrueCheckTypeFunctionCall`/`checkAlwaysTrueStrictComparison` to false.
 * Require parameter and return typehints for functions and methods (either native or phpDocs)
 * Correct case for referenced and called function names.